 English language requirements

-Students should normally have a high 2:1 or a first class degree in Modern History or a related subject.
+2:1 or a first class Honours degree in Modern History or related subject.

 Overseas applicants should have acquired passes in appropriate examinations in their country of origin and provide evidence of English language ability.
 Where English is not a first language, an IELTS score of 6.5 overall with a minimum of 7.0 in Academic Writing must be achieved.